Bahareh Miri

 Freelance Project, 2015-2018

-Damavand Villa is a private residence located at the edge of the Alborz mountains in Damavand, Iran.
-Developed from 2015 through completion, Bahareh was responsible for the architectural design, detailing, and construction supervision, working with a structural engineer and a local architect for permitting.
-The design draws from Iranian architectural traditions and adapts them to a contemporary residential context.
+Damavand Villa is a private residence located at the edge of the Alborz Mountains in Damavand, Iran.
+Developed from 2015 through completion, Bahareh led the project from concept to construction, being responsible for the architectural design, detailing, and on-site supervision, while coordinating closely with a structural engineer and a local architect for permitting.
+Through her approach, the design draws from Iranian architectural traditions and adapts them to a contemporary residential context.

-The building is organized as a compact volume articulated through roof geometry, terraces, and a carefully developed façade.
-The façade is primarily constructed in brick, combined with wood elements at balconies and openings.
-Brick is treated as a construction system rather than a surface finish: walls are thickened, carved, and perforated to introduce depth, shadow, and controlled transparency.
+Bahareh organized the building as a compact volume articulated through roof geometry, terraces, and a carefully developed facade.
+She selected brick as the primary material, complemented by wood elements at balconies and openings.
+For Bahareh, brick is treated as a construction system rather than a surface finish: walls are thickened, carved, and perforated to introduce depth, shadow, and controlled transparency.

-Brick detailing varies across the façade.
+Across the facade, Bahareh developed a series of detailed brick strategies.
 Perforated brick screens filter light and views, while projecting and recessed bricks create texture and rhythm.
-At corners, the brickwork is stepped and layered, emphasizing mass and structural continuity rather than sharp edges.
-These corner conditions reinforce the reading of the building as a solid volume shaped through subtraction and articulation.
+At corners, the brickwork is stepped and layered, emphasizing mass and structural continuity rather than sharp edges—an approach that reinforces Bahareh’s intention to shape the building as a solid volume carved through subtraction.

-Deep roof overhangs define the upper levels and protect the façades from sun and weather, while framing terraces beneath.
-The pitched roof responds to the mountainous context and gives the house a clear silhouette.
+Deep roof overhangs, designed by Bahareh, define the upper levels and protect the facades from sun and weather while framing terraces beneath.
+The pitched roof responds to the mountainous context and establishes a clear silhouette for the house.

-The program is distributed over three levels: a caretaker suite on the ground floor; main living spaces, including kitchen, living room, and master bedroom, on the first floor; and additional bedrooms with a small living area on the second floor.
-Interior spaces are closely aligned with façade openings and terraces, creating a consistent relationship between inside and outside.
+The program is distributed over three levels: a caretaker suite on the ground floor; the main living spaces—including kitchen, living room, and master bedroom—on the first floor; and additional bedrooms with a small living area on the second floor.
+Bahareh carefully aligned interior organization with facade openings and terraces, ensuring a strong and consistent relationship between inside and outside.

-The project reflects a direct engagement with materials, detailing, and on-site construction, resulting in a building where architectural intent is carried through to the built work.
+Ultimately, the project reflects Bahareh’s direct engagement with materials, detailing, and construction, resulting in a building where her architectural intent is carried coherently through to the built work.